varun1210/Fetch-Rewards-Analytics-Engineer/README.md

 This section of the document details how to run this project as it is on your local system.
 Please note, that to do so, you will require Python and PostgresSQL to be installed on your local system.

-**In case you do not want to run the data processing of the raw files and load to Postgres, but are just interested in the final tables that have been created, there are CSV extracts in the `src_table_data_extracts/` directory.
-Simply load the CSVs into a data warehouse of your choice, and you can query the data as found in the ER diagram [here](./fetch-ER-diagram.jpg).**
+***IMPORTANT!
+In case you do not want to run the data processing of the raw files and load to Postgres, but are just interested in the final tables that have been created, there are CSV extracts in the `src_table_data_extracts/` directory.
+Simply load the CSVs into a data warehouse of your choice, and you can query the data as found in the ER diagram [here](./fetch-ER-diagram.jpg).***
 *Please note that all the queries that are in this repository are written and supported by PostgreSQL.
 Running the queries/sql directly on a different platform/data warehouse could have issues.*

 ### Instructions to run: